How to Get Taurine for Weight Loss in the Mediterranean Diet?

 • whole cereals, such as rice and quinoa.

-• beans, such as lentils, soybeans, chickpeas.
+• beans, such as lentils, soybeans, and chickpeas.

 • soy products, such as edamame.